-1. Allow self-referral at age 40 in all jurisdictions.
+Allow self-referral at age 40 in all jurisdictions.
 Currently, only four jurisdictions allow women to self-refer for a mammogram at age 40.
 In AB and NWT, they require a requisition for their first screen, but can self-refer thereafter.
 The ability to detect cancer early should not depend on one's postal code or access to a family doctor.

-2. Offer annual screening for women aged 40-49, given that 17% of breast cancers occur in the 40s and tend to be more aggressive20.
+Offer annual screening for women aged 40-49, given that 17% of breast cancers occur age 40+ and tend to be more aggressive (20).

-3. Women from minority groups, such as Black, Asian, and Hispanic can get cancer earlier and should start screening at age 40, not 50.
-Breast cancer in Black women peaks in the mid-forties, and it can be more aggressive; Black women are 30-40% more likely to die of breast cancer than white women21.
+Women from minority groups, such as Black, Asian, and Hispanic can get cancer earlier and should start screening at age 40, not 50.
+Breast cancer in Black women peaks in the mid-forties, and it can be more aggressive; Black women are 30-40% more likely to die of breast cancer than white women (21).